 As you review surveys, you may also want to pull out and save memorable quotes from your respondents.

 Your stakeholders want to understand the value of your event – here’s where a post-event report comes in.
 Your post-event report should be a succinct document that illustrates the value of your event.
 Here are the 8 sections to give a full picture of your event:

 - Your executives want answers right away.
 Was the event successful or not?
 A summary of all the results from brand impressions to staff performance should be indicated.
 Recommendations for future events must be included too.

 - This is where you should list the specific and measurable goals you first made before the event.

 - Return of Investment Report

-- In this report, include data from – Ad leads, meetings, purchases, demonstrations, and samples.
+- This report includes data from – Ad leads, meetings, purchases, demonstrations, and samples.

 - Return of Objectives Report

-- In this report, include the number of press events, media coverage, and mentions.
+- This report, includes the number of press events, media coverage, and mentions.
 Also, add the costs calculated for advertising to build your product and company’s image.

 - Event Effectiveness